zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 Nivia:  Why are you walking funny?

 Michael:  Oh, I pulled a muscle in my right leg while p laying with my kids last weekend.
-It’s hard to walk without feeling a twinge o f pain.
+It’s hard to walk without feeling a twinge of pain.

 Nivia:  I’m sorry to hear that.
 Why are you sitting in t hat awkward position?